LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

     dir`.
       - Don’t create subdirectories (for this purpose) in directory `analysis`.
-      - Required name of this new directory is `code-rmd`
+      - A required name of this new directory is `code-rmd`.
           - R Markdown files saved in it will be usually associated to solutions in directory `code`.
   - R Markdown files can be saved